In this article, we reveal everything you need to know about copper gloves, copper compression gloves and copper infused gloves. Let's get started!

 While copper products such as copper-infused fabrics and related inventions might seem like the newest trends, the power of copper has been known by ancient and Eastern civilizations for centuries.
 Copper was used to transport water during the days of the Roman Empire and has been stored in copper pots in India for hundreds of years as per Ayurvedic medicine.
 The medical use of copper was first written about in Egypt between 2600 and 2000 BCE in a medical text called the Edwin Smith Papyrus, which noted that applying copper flakes was recorded to heal wounds faster.
 In the mid-1850s, a French physician observed that Parisian copper miners did not contract cholera during three huge outbreaks.
 What all these things have in common is the understanding that copper, a reddish-brown, soft metal that looks sleek and trendy in today’s world, is actually very good for our health.

 One of the ways to benefit from copper is to wear copper gloves.
 Although there are many copper-infused garments on the market today, copper gloves are special for several reasons.
 For starters, copper gloves have been said to benefit those suffering from many different ailments that affect the hands, from arthritis to carpal tunnel syndrome and more.
-More recently, however, copper gloves have become popular among all types of people during the COVID-19 pandemic as copper is known to have antiviral and antibacterial properties.
+More recently, however, copper gloves have become popular as copper is known to have antiviral and antibacterial properties.
 Copper gloves have a variety of benefits and uses but, as with any marketed product, it is important to inform yourself about how that product works and what it can and cannot do.
 To help you with this, we have created an ultimate guide to everything you need to know about copper gloves.

 This guide includes:

 - Copper Gloves and Arthritis

 - Copper Gloves and Other Common Hand Pains and Problems